ChuckNorrison/memecontestbot/README.md

 ## Usage
 Start the bot with `python3 memecontestbot.py`.

-On first start it will ask for your api_id and api_hash and your corresponding phone number to act as userbot.
+On first start it will ask for your corresponding phone number to act as userbot.
 The bot will use your telegram account and so it will be visible with your telegram user.
 Delete the file `my_account.session`, to reset api_id and api_hash.

 Chats should be configured to only accept a single reaction emoji (multiple reaction emojis are not supported yet).